fahdarhalai/IoTTempMonitoringSystem/README.md

 # IoT Temperture Monitoring System
-IoT-Based Temperature monitoring system using MQTT protocol and Flask Micro-Framework for visualisation.
+IoT-Based Temperature monitoring system using MQTT protocol and Flask Micro-Framework for visualisation.<br>
+The project is deployed on Heroku, you can check it out from here: [IoT temperture Monitor](https://temp-monitoring-iot-system.herokuapp.com/)

 ## Overview
 This project presents a standalone web server with a Raspberry Pi MQTT server that displays temperature readings with a DHT22/DHT11 sensor.